AikidoSec/firewall-node/docs/troubleshooting.md

 - The firewall is initialized early in your app (before routes or handlers).
 - Your framework-specific integration (middleware, decorator, etc.) matches the example in the README.
 - You’re using Node.js 16 or newer
+- Zen runs only on the server side, it does not run in the browser.

 ## Check connection to Aikido